Medicare Enrolled

 What this data tells you about Dr. Berryman

-Dr. Robert Berryman is a medical oncology in Dallas, TX, with 19 years in practice.
+Dr. Robert Berryman is a medical oncology specialist in Dallas, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Berryman performed 104,583 Medicare services across 2,896 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Berryman received a total of $162,583 from 49 pharmaceutical and/or device companies across 330 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.